-- The gamification software market will reach $2.8 billion by 2016.
+- The gamification software market has exceeded $6 billion.
 Source: M2 Research.

-- More than 50% of all social business initiatives will include a gamification component by 2013.
+- More than 50% of all social business initiatives include a gamification component.
 Source: Constellation Research.

 CRM Applications & Use Cases

 Injecting game mechanics into software applications and online services is gaining traction to support business objectives such as increased customer acquisitions and staff productivity.
-Business leaders are trialing CRM and other software programs which leverage game elements that provide a clear sense of progress, instant feedback loop and reward incentives—and which directly accelerate the accomplishment of measurable performance objectives.
+Business leaders are using CRM with customer facing business processes to leverage game elements that provide a clear sense of progress, instant feedback loop and reward incentives—and which directly accelerate the accomplishment of measurable performance objectives.

 Applying game mechanics to sales processes can motivate sales people to make more sales calls, enter more complete activities in the CRM system, or update their opportunities and pipeline more frequently.
 Applying game mechanics to customer service can stimulate agents or Customer Service Representatives (CSRs) to deliver superior service, close incidents faster, increase team work, raise loyalty measures or achieve higher customer satisfaction scores.

-Another example that has yet to play out is Salesforce.com's acquisition of Rypple and its subsequent rebranding as Successforce.
+Another example is Salesforce's acquisition of Rypple and its subsequent rebranding as Successforce.
 This is an HCM (Human Capital Management) solution intended to use gamification for employee performance and HR objectives.
-Rypple has transitioned the traditional process of employee performance reviews from a stale and neglected process to one which is more dynamic with real-time feedback, coaching and recognition of both success and under-performance.
+Successforce has transitioned the traditional process of employee performance reviews from a stale and neglected process to one which is more dynamic with real-time feedback, coaching and recognition of both success and under-performance.

-Gamification—Part of Social, Customer Experience, or Just Gamification?
+Gamification—Part of Social, Customer Experience, or it's own Category?

 But sliced another way, engaging staff and customers increases the connection and relationship—and the business objectives tied to such relationship—and may thereby fold into Customer Experience Management (CXM) strategies and enabling technologies.
 CX is all about delivering a rewarding and differentiated service to customers in order to win their affinity and gamification can surely be part of the mix.